 The good news is that we end up recycling or making up games that at least keep the short people entertained for hours.
 Here are some of our favorites:

-- Pick a letter and go in circles naming things with that letter (L is for Lion, Lettuce, etc.) until someone gets stumped.
-Yes, there are a lot of words out there, but the game can be surprisingly difficult when under pressure to answer…especially if you are seven.
+• Pick a letter and go in circles naming things with that letter (L is for Lion, Lettuce, etc.) until someone gets stumped.
+Yes, there are a lot of words out there, but the game can be surprisingly difficult when under pressure to answer...especially if you are seven.

-- Add a letter game.
-Someone picks a letter – say an “s” and the next person has to add a letter without spelling a word.
+• Add a letter game.
+Someone picks a letter - say an “s” and the next person has to add a letter without spelling a word.
 In this example if you add an “a” the game continues, but if you add an “o” you’ve spelled the word “so” which means that you lose that round.
 We play it so that every time you lose a round, you get one letter from the word “ Horse” – once you lose five rounds, you’re out of the game entirely.
 Also – whatever letter you pick HAS TO be part of a real word.

-- Find something that we can see from where we sit that matches the letter ( E – ear! exit!
+• Find something that we can see from where we sit that matches the letter ( E – ear! exit!
 Ecru! – ok – no one ever said “ecru”) – Take turns picking the letter

-- License plate game – make a sentence from the letters in a license plate – for example – BHC 308 becomes “Billy’s Hairy Chest 308”
+• License plate game - make a sentence from the letters in a license plate – for example – BHC 308 becomes “Billy’s Hairy Chest 308”

-- Find the alphabet in order of signs and license plates
+• Find the alphabet in order of signs and license plates

-- Anagrams with each other’s names (JOY becomes Just Ornery You)
+• Acronyms using each other’s names (JOY becomes Just Ornery You)

-During our recent Thanksgiving trip we started a “rating” game that is the new fan favorite.
+During our recent Thanksgiving trip we started a "rating" game that is the new fan favorite.
 In this game we take turns giving a scale and then asking someone to rate something.
-For example, someone said “On the scale of 1-100, how much do you like watching the movie Cars 2?”
-On the next round, another person said “On a scale of 1-5, how much do you LOVE Taylor Swift?”
+For example, someone said, "On the scale of 1-100, how much do you like watching the movie Cars 2?"
+On the next round, another person said, "On a scale of 1-5, how much do you LOVE Taylor Swift?"
 As you can imagine, when you play this for an hour you learn a good deal about your family.

 On a scale of 1-10, how much do you enjoy long car rides?